Ranceeeee/PAS-OGB-private/README.md

 # PAS-OGB
-We apply our novel framework PAS to automatically learn data-specific pooling architectures for graph classification task, which has been published in CIKM 2021: [Pooling Architecture Search for Graph Classification](https://arxiv.org/pdf/2108.10587.pdf).
+We apply our novel framework PAS to automatically learn data-specific pooling architectures for graph classification task.
-We verified the effect on [Open Graph Benchmark (OGB) datasets](https://ogb.stanford.edu/docs/leader_graphprop/) (ogbg-molhiv, ogbg-molpcba and ogbg-ppa) based on OGB examples.
-Thanks for their contributions.

 ## Requirements
 ```